Forensic Psychology MSc

 Course overview

-Accredited1 by the British Psychological Society (BPS), this course is designed to provide you with a thorough grounding in the theory, themes, issues and practical skills we consider to be central to forensic psychology.
+The course is designed to meet the requirements for stage 1 towards becoming a Chartered Forensic Psychologist (for students who also have the required Graduate Basis for Chartership).
+It aims to provide you with a thorough grounding in the theory, themes, issues and practical skills we consider to be central to forensic psychology.

-• This course is designed for people who are embarking on, or who wish to continue in, a career associated with forensic psychology in a range of forensic settings without specialising at this point, or for those who wish to undertake a postgraduate programme before determining their future career trajectory in forensic psychology.
+• It is aimed at people who are embarking on, or who wish to continue in, a career associated with forensic psychology in a range of forensic settings.

 • You will have an opportunity to study a range of topics associated with forensic psychology, including offending behaviour and the Criminal Justice System.
 You will also explore the theories, research and practice related to intervention with diverse client groups, with a specific focus on violence and sexual offending.